 Danon accused Guterres of distorting reality, claiming that terrorists were using the school as a base of operations.
 However, Israel has yet to provide evidence supporting this assertion.

 Jordan’s Foreign Ministry condemned the strike as a violation of international law and called on the UN Security Council to take decisive action.
-Qatar’s Foreign Ministry similarly condemned the attack, labeling it a “horrific massacre” and demanding an independent UN investigation into Israel’s repeated targeting of schools and shelters.
+Qatar’s Foreign Ministry similarly condemned the attack, labelling it a “horrific massacre” and demanding an independent UN investigation into Israel’s repeated targeting of schools and shelters.

 Protests erupted globally in response to the escalation of violence in Gaza.
 In Melbourne, demonstrators gathered for a second day outside the Land Forces International Land Defence Exposition, clashing with police in the city’s largest operation since the World Economic Forum in 2000.
 Protesters denounced the Israeli military’s actions, calling for an end to what they described as war crimes against Palestinians.